malradhi/merlin/README.md

-## Test your TTS demo with continuous vocoder
+## Test TTS demo with continuous vocoder

 If you want to test the trained version, `./tts_demo.sh` script will: